dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_five.rst

 executable in different operating environments (e.g. unit-testing, CI/CD, prod, etc) without changing business logic.

-Next, we'll see how to declare :doc:`Repositories <part_six>`. -- groups of pipelines -- so that the dagster tools can manage them.
+Next, we'll see how to declare :doc:`Repositories <part_six>` -- groups of pipelines -- so that the dagster tools can manage them.